Vacuum Tube Comparison and Substitution Reference Tool

 Each side uses the same nested filter structure: browse mode → category → model → manufacturer / brand.
-Search narrows the model list by name or alias.
+The model search boxes are fully embedded on-page and narrow the model list by tube number, name, or alias.

 Tube A